robstoll/atrium/README.md

 As you can see, in case of failure we see our defined description and representation as well as properties of the thrown `Exception`.
-Of course, if we start writing that much code, it might also be easier to just migrate it to Atrium (and create PR so that others benefit as well 😉):
+Of course, if we start writing that much code, it might also be easier to just migrate it to Atrium (and create a PR so that others benefit as well 😉):

 <ex-third-party-3>